wilkin547/docs.es-es/docs/standard/security/how-to-create-genericprincipal-and-genericidentity-objects.md

     GenericPrincipal myPrincipal = new GenericPrincipal(myIdentity, myStringArray);
     ```

 3. Utilice el código siguiente para asociar la entidad de seguridad al subproceso actual.
-Esto es útil en situaciones en las que la entidad de seguridad debe validarse varias veces, debe ser validada por otro código que se ejecute en la aplicación o debe validarse mediante un objeto <xref:System.Security.Permissions.PrincipalPermission>.
+This is valuable in situations where the principal must be validated several times, it must be validated by other code running in your application, or it must be validated by a <xref:System.Security.Permissions.PrincipalPermission> object.
 Todavía puede realizar la validación basada en roles en el objeto principal sin asociarlo al subproceso.
 Para más información, consulte [Reemplazar un objeto Principal](../../../docs/standard/security/replacing-a-principal-object.md).

     ```vb
     Thread.CurrentPrincipal = myPrincipal